-The sequence diagram for this UCs is illustrated in Figure 32
+The sequence diagram for this UCs is illustrated in Figure 35

-4.5.
-UC5 Bill NFV Service
+4.6.
+UC6 Bill NFV Service

-UC5 defines the billing procedure for a T-NOVA Customer, and in extent the billing for SP by the FP (and IP) based on accounting and processing of SLA conformance.
+This use case defines the billing procedure for a T-NOVA Customer, and the billing procedure for SP by the FP (and NIP/CIP) based on accounting and SLA fulfilment.